aicis/fresco/demos/sum/Readme.md

 * make build
 * make runSPDZ
-* make runBGW
+* make runDummy

-The build target runs the compilation process and generates a runnable jar with the set intersection demo as the main target.
+The build target runs the compilation process and generates a runnable jar with the sum demo as the main target.

 The run[*] targets runs the actual MPC computation and releases a result which is the sum of the inputted values.
 For this demonstrator, it should be 65, since the input is fixed to the list of [1, 2, 3, 7, 8, 12, 15, 17].

-Choosing runSPDZ will cause the SPDZ protocol suite to be used, and using runBGW will cause the BGW protocol suite to be used.
+Choosing runSPDZ will cause the SPDZ protocol suite to be used, and using runDummy will cause the Dummy protocol suite to be used.